By Lissa Rankin

 After five days on safari in South Africa with my mother on her “bucket list” trip, I felt inspired to write about my practice of interfacing with nature as an oracle, using my safari experience as an example.
 I shared my practice with several of the safari guides and park rangers I met, and after speaking to them, I wanted to offer a few more opportunities that can help you spiritualize any experience in nature, whether you’re on safari or just going for a hike in the woods.

-Not everyone can experience the immense luxury of flying across the planet to go on safari when you’re intending to have a spiritual connection in nature.
+Not everyone can experience the immense luxury of flying across the planet to go on safari when you intend to have a spiritual connection with nature.
 My mother and I are acutely aware that we are among the privileged few who have the opportunity to do so (with so much overflowing gratitude to those of you who helped fund my mother’s dying wish.
 Thank you!
 Thank you!).
 Although these practices will help to deepen your experience on safari, you don’t have to fly across the world to practice these tools.
 You can use them in your local green areas or apply them to any National or State Park experience, wherever you may be.

 Spiritual Practice #1 Ask for Permission

 As I learned in Bali, nobody would dare approach a significant object of natural beauty without visiting the temple first.
-Nearly every waterfall, hot springs, volcano, lake, and beach has its own temple, and it is considered disrespectful to the spirits of nature to approach such sacred sites of indigenous ritual without first offering up your prayers and gifts, asking permission before you approach.
+Nearly every waterfall, hot springs, volcano, lake, and beach has its own temple, and it is considered disrespectful to the spirits of nature to approach such sacred sites of indigenous ritual without first offering up your prayers and gifts and asking permission before you approach.
 When entering the space of the waterfall, for example, you bring offerings of flowers and incense and say the “puja” prayers at the temple devoted to the waterfall.
 Just as a respectful man would ask a woman’s permission to make love to her, a respectful devotee of the nature spirits will ask the Goddess of the waterfall for Her consent to penetrate Her.
-If She invites you in, then and only then, are you free to take a shower under Her cleansing spray.
+If She invites you in, then and only then are you free to take a shower under Her cleansing spray.

-While there are no temples at the South African lodges where I’ve been on safari as there were at every hotel where I stayed in Bali (Oh!
+While there are no temples at the South African lodges where I’ve been on safari, as there were at every hotel where I stayed in Bali (Oh!
 How I would love it if there were!), we can still approach the safari experience (or any nature experience) as if we are entering a temple, praying to the nature spirits for permission to enter.
 This is what my mother and I did at both Londolozi and Singita Lebombo.
 Before every sunrise and sunset game drive, we prayed to the land, the animals, the birds and the plant kingdom, asking for permission to enter.
 Apparently, some tourists view nature as something they can “take,” plundering in without respect for Mother Earth and her beautiful creatures, hoping to come away with photos and unforgettable memories, but without any consciousness about how they approach the experience.
 We have a choice about how we engage with nature in a way that honors Her.
 Let us choose to be loving, honoring, and respectful.

 Spiritual Practice #2 Engaging with Your Safari as a Meditation